alttch/eva3/doc/drivers.rst

 ------------------------------------

 LPI module handles the whole driver logic and doesn't contain any code, specific for the equipment.
-All it need is to process the logic and call the assigned PHI.
+All it needs is to process the logic and call the assigned PHI.

-When the controller loads new PHI, it creates a driver called <phi_id>.default, assigning LPI to provide basic functionality, but you may want to replace it or use different logic for the different items.
+When the controller loads new PHI, it creates a driver called <phi_id>.default, assigning LPI to provide basic functionality, but you may want to replace it or use different logic for different items.

 To list available LPI mods, use the command: